timolegros/heroku-buildpack-autossh/README.md

 # Heroku buildpack for autossh
 This is a Heroku buildpack that adds autossh to your heroku build.
+This buildpack was forked from https://github.com/oddcamp/heroku-buildpack-autossh.
+Updates from the forked version include installing an updated version of autossh (1.4g rather than 1.4f) as well as improved error handling.

 autossh is a program to start a copy of ssh and monitor it, restarting it as necessary should it die or stop passing traffic.